 India clinch T20 series against Australia to ease Cricket World Cup pain

-India beat Australia by 20 runs to take an unassailable 3-1 lead in the five match T20 cricket series.
+India beat Australia by 20 runs to take an unassailable 3-1 lead in the five-match T20 cricket series.

-India have exacted a modicum of revenge for their loss to Australia in the final of the 50-overs Cricket World Cup by clinching the T20 series against them with a match to spare following their 20-run victory in Raipur.
+India have exacted a modicum of revenge for their loss to Australia in the final of the 50-overs Cricket World Cup by clinching the T20 series against them with a match to spare after a 20-run victory in Raipur.

-Put into bat in the penultimate match of the series on Friday, India posted 174-9 with Rinku Singh (46) and Jitesh Sharma (35) shining with the bat though they could not make the most of the final overs.
+Put into bat in the penultimate match of the series on Friday, India posted 174-9 with Rinku Singh (46) and Jitesh Sharma (35) shining although they could not make the most of the final overs.

 Keep readinglist of 4 items